 I am talking about the Glastonbury Festival of Contemporary Performing arts of course.

 Held (almost) every year in June in the small hamlet of Pilton (which is near the town of Glastonbury), Somerset, England.
 Glastonbury has been going since 1971.
 It’s the only festival that sells out before the official line-up is announced.
 Why?
 Because there is so much more to the festival than the headliners.
 Do you fancy Nepalese mediation lessons?
 It’s there.
 How about worshiping in the mosque tent?
 It’s there.

-Of course the music is the main draw.
+Of course, music is the main draw.
 Anyone and everyone has or wants to play there.
-They play at a reduced fee too as lots of the proceeds go to charities like Greenpeace, Wateraid and Oxfam.
-With over 60 (yes 60) stages there is enough choice to satisfy the most picky of music fans.
+They play at a reduced fee too as lots of the proceeds go to charities like Greenpeace, Wateraid, and Oxfam.
+With over 60 (yes 60) stages, there is enough choice to satisfy the pickiest of music fans.

 This is not your typical festival.
 I will meet you in the secret underground piano bar (when I find it.)
 Peace & Love. x

-Paul Farrugia is a an avid traveller and blogger.
-When he is not travelling he likes to spend his free time reading, going to festivals and sitting down enjoying a nice glass of red!
+Paul Farrugia is an avid traveler and blogger.
+When he is not traveling he likes to spend his free time reading, going to festivals, and sitting down enjoying a nice glass of red!
 If you would like to reach him, check his blog Global Help Swap!
-You can follow him on Facebook as well.

 2. Afrikaburn, South Africa

 Imagine waking up in Slumberland – a circle of 40 bunk beds in the middle of the South African Karoo desert – to the sound of Eukelele playing and the pitter-patter of Fairy feet.
 Or is that a gold lion?